itspiyush3451/Student-Exam-Portal/README.md

 Before you begin, ensure you have the following software installed:

 - [XAMPP](https://www.apachefriends.org/index.html) or any local server environment that supports PHP and MySQL.
-- Basic knowledge of PHP, MySQL, and web application deployment.
+- Basic knowledge of PHP, PostgreSQL, HTML ,CSS and Javascript.

 ## Getting Started